ppp830/MCS_Secure-OTA/attack_scenarios/Man-in-the-middle_attack/scenario_PYL/README.md

 - A notice is sent out that an update is available.

 ### Step 2: Vehicle Makes OTA Request
-- The vehicle's communication module sends an OTA request to `http://ota.com`.
+- The vehicle's communication module sends an OTA request to `http://write your server IP`.
 - To fetch the file, it needs to resolve the domain to an IP.
 - The attacker intercepts the IP resolution response and replaces it with the attacker’s server IP.
-- From the vehicle’s perspective, `ota.com` now points to the attacker-controlled server.
+- From the vehicle’s perspective, `write your server IP` now points to the attacker-controlled server.

 ### Step 3: Attacker Hosts a Fake OTA Server
 - The attacker operates a malicious OTA server that mimics the real one.